Pa. National Guard activated for Tropical Storm Ida

 |0

 This work, Pa.
-National Guard activated for Tropical Storm Ida, by Brad Rhen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+National Guard activated for Tropical Storm Ida [Image 2 of 2], by SSG Zane Craig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT